Mile Bluff to hold health fair March 12

 Learn how to monitor risks of developing heart disease, diabetes, high cholesterol, and blood pressure at the health fair.
 The fair will be held from 7-10 a.m.
-March 12 at Mile Bluff Medical Center, 1050 Division St., Mauston.
+March 12 at the Delton Family Medical Center, 28 Commerce St., Wisconsin Dells.

 You have free articles remaining.